Lightweight and fast first-order IIR filter in TDF-II form.

 where fc is the cutoff frequency, using the bilinear transform with prewarping.

 It takes the sample_rate (Hz, must be finite and positive), the cutoff frequency (Hz, in [1e-6f, 1e12f]), and output coefficients coeff_x and coeff_lp (both must be finite).
-If prewarp_freq is 0, then the prewarping frequency matches cutoff, otherwise the value specified by prewarp_freq (Hz, in [1e-6f, 1e12f], however interally limited to avoid instability) is used.
+If prewarp_at_cutoff is non-0, then the prewarping frequency matches cutoff, otherwise the value specified by prewarp_freq (Hz, in [1e-6f, 1e12f], however internally limited to avoid instability) is used.

 void iir1Reset(